-Lastly, it was assumed that a total of 350 AF of water would be diverted from the Carmel River Basin and injected into the Seaside Groundwater Basin at a rate of 250 and 100 AF during April and May, 2016, respectively.
+Lastly, it was assumed that a total of 500 AF of water would be diverted from the Carmel River Basin and injected into the Seaside Groundwater Basin for Phase 1 and 2 ASR at a rate of 400 and 100 AF during April and May, 2017, respectively.
 Because of the uncertainty in predicting future rainfall and runoff amounts, this assumption is subject to change.
-A total of 270 AF of water has been injected for storage by Phase 1 and 2 ASR in WY 2016, to date.
+A total of 953 AF of water has been injected for storage by Phase 1 and 2 ASR in WY 2107, through February 28, 2017.

-Seaside Groundwater Basin It was also agreed that, subject to rainfall and runoff conditions in the Carmel River, Cal-Am would continue production at 100, 125, and 150 AF per month from their wells in the Coastal Subareas, for April, May and June 2016, in addition to the planned 25 AF per month of production from the Sand City Desalination Plant, so as to achieve maximum utilization of the native water available in the basin under the Seaside Basin Adjudication Decision and in compliance with SWRCB Orders 95-10 and 2009-0060.
-For this budget period, projected Coastal Subarea production could vary from the values shown, depending on whether flows are sufficient to continue Phase 1 and 2 ASR injection operations.
+Seaside Groundwater Basin It was also agreed that, subject to rainfall and runoff conditions in the Carmel River, Cal-Am would continue production at 100, 125, and 400 AF per month from their wells in the Coastal Subareas, for April, May and June 2017, in addition to the planned 25 AF per month of production from the Sand City Desalination Plant, so as to achieve maximum utilization of the native water available in the basin under the Seaside Basin Adjudication Decision and in compliance with SWRCB Orders 95-10 and 2002-0060.
+For this budget period, projected Coastal Subarea production could vary from the values shown, depending on whether flows are sufficient to sustain Phase 1 and 2 ASR injection operations.
 These operations may require some minor production from the Seaside wells in April and May to pressurize the delivery system and enable ASR injection.
-It was also agreed that only 3, 5, and 5 AF of groundwater would be budgeted from Cal-Am's wells in the Laguna Seca Subarea of the Seaside Basin for customers in the Ryan Ranch, Bishop, and Hidden Hills systems during April, May and June 2016, respectively.
-It is recognized that, based on recent historical use, Cal-Am's actual production from the Laguna Seca Subarea during this period will exceed the proposed monthly targets, which are based on Cal-Am's allocation specified in the Seaside Basin Adjudication Decision.
-For example, in the April through June 2015 period, Cal-Am produced 26, 26, and 30 AF from the Laguna Seca Subarea to meet customer demand in the Ryan Ranch, Bishop, and Hidden Hills systems.
+It was also agreed that only 4, 4, and 5 AF of groundwater would be budgeted from Cal-Am's wells in the Laguna Seca Subarea of the Seaside Basin for customers in the Ryan Ranch, Bishop, and Hidden Hills systems during April, May and June 2017, respectively.
+It is recognized that, based on recent historical use, Cal-Am's actual production from the Laguna Seca Subarea during this period will undoubtedly exceed the proposed monthly targets, which are based on Cal-Am's allocation specified in the Seaside Basin Adjudication Decision.
+For example, in the April through June 2016 period, Cal-Am produced 25, 30, and 33 AF from the Laguna Seca Subarea to meet customer demand in the Ryan Ranch, Bishop, and Hidden Hills systems.
 In this context, the production targets represent the maximum monthly production that should occur so that Cal-Am remains within its adjudicated allocation for the Laguna Seca Subarea.
-Under the amended Seaside Basin Adjudication Decision, Cal-Am is allowed to use production savings in the Coastal Subareas to offset over-production in the Laguna Seca Subarea, but such savings are unlikely to occur in WY 2016, and Cal-Am would instead incur a replenishment fee.
+Under the amended Seaside Basin Adjudication Decision, Cal-Am is allowed to use production savings in the Coastal Subareas to offset over-production in the Laguna Seca Subarea, but such savings are unlikely to occur in WY 2017, and Cal-Am would instead incur a replenishment fee.